micheledusi/Deckz/README.md

 > *Note*.
 All formats are responsive to the current text size — they scale proportionally using `em` units, making them adaptable to different layouts and styles.

-If you want more examples of how to use these formats, check out the examples at the end of this document.

-### Back of Cards

-To render the back of a card, you can use the `deckz.back(format)` function.
+Every format works also for representing the **back of the card**.
+To render the back, you can use the same `deckz.render()` function with `"back"` as the card identifier, or simply call the `deckz.back(format)` function.
 This will display a generic card back design, which can be useful for games or when you want to hide the card's face.

-Alternatively, you can use the `deckz.render("back", format)` function, which is equivalent.
-Any string other than a valid card identifier will be interpreted as a request for the back of the card (except for the empty string).

 ```typst
 // These are all equivalent: